noi-techpark/opendatahub-elaborations/parking-forecast/README.md

 -->

 # STA Parking Forecast
-This project was initially commissioned by STA and implemented by Chris Mair, but migrated to NOI in late 2025.
+This project was initially commissioned by STA and implemented by Thomas Auckenthaler and Chris Mair, but migrated to NOI in late 2025.

 The machine learning part has stayed the same, but the data collection has been reworked in places.